sophice/ahk-keyboard-locker/README.md

 Various settings can be changed by editing `settings.ini`.
 You can change the following settings.

-- keyboard shortcut and password
+- change the keyboard shortcut or password
-- disable keyboard shortcut or password
+- disable the keyboard shortcut or password
 - disable tray notifications
 - automatically lock on open
 - automatically exit on unlock
-- lock mouse as well
+- lock the mouse as well

 The settings file contains explanations for each setting.